Information Acquisition and the Pre-Announcement Drift

 Date Written: November 13, 2021

 We present a dynamic Grossman-Stiglitz model with endogenous information acquisition to explain the pre-FOMC announcement drift.
 Because FOMC announcements reveal substantial information about the economy, investors’ incentives to acquire information are particularly strong days ahead of the announcements.
-Information acquisition partially resolves the uncertainty for uninformed traders, and under generalized risk sensitive preferences (Ai and Bansal, 2018), lower the discount rate and results in a stock market run-up.
-Because our theory does not rely on the leakage of information, it can simultaneously explain the low realized volatility during the pre-FOMC announcement period and the lack of a positive correlation between pre-and post-announcement returns.
+Information acquisition partially resolves the uncertainty for uninformed traders.
+Under generalized risk sensitive preferences (Ai and Bansal, 2018), resolution of uncertainty is associated with realizations of risk premium, generating a pre-FOMC announcement drift.
+Because our theory does not rely on leakage of information, it can simultaneously explain the high average return and the low realized volatility during the pre-FOMC announcement period.

-Keywords: Macroeconomic Announcement Premium, Pre-FOMC Announcement Drift, Asymmetric Information.
+Keywords: Macroeconomic Announcement Premium, Pre-FOMC Announcement Drift, Asymmetric Information, Ambiguity.

 JEL Classification: D83, D84, G11, G12, G14